 This example shows a one-line implementation of the given logic equation.

-An alternative solution to Example 2 is provided in Figure 4.8.
+An alternative solution to Example 2 is provided in Listing 4.8.
 This example represents an important concept in VHDL.
 The solution shown in Listing 4.8 uses some special statements in order to implement the circuit.
 These special statements are used to provide what is often referred to as intermediate results.
 This approach is equivalent to declaring extra variables in an algorithmic programming language to be used for storing intermediate results.
-The need for intermediate results is accompanied by the declaration of extra signal values, which are often referred to intermediate signals.
+The need for intermediate results is accompanied by the declaration of extra signal values, which are often referred to as intermediate signals.
 Note in Listing 4.8 that the declaration of intermediate signals is similar to the port declarations appearing in the entity declaration, except that the mode specification (in, out or inout) is missing.

 The intermediate signals must be declared within the body of the architecture because they have no link to the outside world and thus do not appear in the entity declaration.
-Note that the intermediate signals are declared in the architecture body but appear before the begin statement.
+Note that the intermediate signals are architecture f3_1 of my_ckt_f3 is end f3_1;